 - Enrichment program provided by Danielle and Allison throughout the tour

-- All entrance fees, tours and local guides
+- All entrance fees, tours and local expert guides

 - Taxes, service charges and gratuities